oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 domains.weblogic.oracle   2019-05-28T07:17:26Z
 ```

-Now the WLS operator is running and it's checking the default namespace.
+Now the WLS operator is running and it's monitoring the default namespace.
 Later we'll deploy a domain resource to default namespace and the operator will create, run and manage the WLS domain.

 Next: [Running a WLS Domain](04-wls-domain.md)